TheCubPlays/Team-Mod-Stick-Fight-/README.md

 Ever wanted to play **team-modes**, like **2v2,** with your friends in **Stick Fight**?
 Until now, we had to _act_ like it's a 2v2 by trying not to hit our teammate; But no more!
 Now, **as long as both you and your friends have this mod installed**, you can experience REAL 2v2 stick fight!

+<ins>Note:</ins> Monky's QOL Mod is currently not compatible with this mod.

 ## Features

 + <ins>Teams</ins> - There's currently **2** teams, **your team** & the **enemy team**.
 By default everyone's in the enemy team until added to yours.